BadBert2401/sales-forecast-4weeks/README.md

 ## Evaluation

+The trained models are utilized to predict future sales values with a test set for the next 4 weeks.
+Evaluation metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) are used to assess the performance of the forecasting models.

+## Prediction for the Next 4 Weeks

 The trained models are utilized to predict future sales values for the next 4 weeks.
-Evaluation metrics such as Mean Squared Error (MSE) and Mean Absolute Error (MAE) are used to assess the performance of the forecasting models.